 And it wasn't only professional playing.
 In 1981 before the theatre re-opened all local amateurs were invited to a meeting to discuss their involvement in The Rose.
 The Society had resolved that the theatre be open to all, that it couldn't be just for The Nonentities.
 Only two other amateur groups attended.
 The Society, however, persevered and within a few years, by offering the hire of the theatre at a nominal fee, were able to bring the Kidderminster Operatic Society back to the town after nearly 20 years away.
 Today 5 local societies regularly use The Rose - and the rent is still not a truly economic one.

-In 2012 the Carpet Trades Musical Theatre Company will also present their musical show at The Rose for the first time.
+In 2012 we welcomed the Carpet Trades Musical Theatre Company who presented their musical show at The Rose for the first time.

 Nearly 30 years ago the Lands Tribunal decision was delivered in a lengthy document.
 The Commissioner commented ...
 I am satisfied that the continued participation of the Society is essential to the continuation of theatre in Kidderminster whether on its own or in collaboration with the Council.
 It may be suggested that there is even more truth in that sentiment now than when it was first written.

 *Since the date of writing, many more have appeared at The Rose